 The Taliban have said they would not directly attack polling stations on August 20 but have called on Afghans to boycott the polls and instead join their jihad, or holy war, for "independence".

 Karzai's younger brother, Ahmad Wali Karzai, said on Thursday community leaders in the troubled south had persuaded grassroots Taliban leaders not to target the vote.

-Fears are growing that attacks and the threat of violence could see voters stay away from the country's second-ever presidential elections, a milestone on a road to democracy.
+But there are fears that assaults or the threat of violence could see voters stay away from the elections, undermining what should be a milestone on a road to democracy.

 "Today's attack was a warning that the Taliban can attack any time," analyst Waheed Mujda told AFP.